German politics stall DB's punctuality drive – DW – 11/18/2024

 DB's infrastructure backlog is not only evident in the carrier's lack of punctuality, but has also increasingly manifested itself in a thinned-out network that has been shrinking for years.
 Surprisingly, this has happened against the backdrop of rising demand for its services, with goods volumes and passenger numbers having increased at the same time.

-Bosselman says you can see the ruins left by a chronically underfunded rail company every day.
+Bosselman said you could see the ruins left by a chronically underfunded rail company every day.
 As we pass a steel bridge, he points to rusty, moss-covered tracks nearby, which he says have been disused for a long time.
 "You could have a much higher volume of traffic here, if you invested a few euros into this replacement track."

 At the end of the 1990s, Germany was hit by a severe economic crisis, with the government cutting spending wherever possible.
 Deutsche Bahn, which is fully owned by the state, became an easy target for the cuts leading to a dramatic decline of investment in rail infrastructure.